-Many people have heard of chia seeds, (pronounce chee'-uh) but not in the context of a “super food".
+Many people have heard of chia seeds, (pronounced chee'-uh) but not in the context of a “super food".
 You may even have purchased one of those pottery “pets” that you spread with seeds and then watch it grow into a “hairy” green creature, as the chia germinates and produces blades of grass.
-However, what you may not have known is that those tiny black seeds (they also can be white) are loaded with nutrients, including minerals, fiber, protein, antioxidants and Omega-3 fatty acids.
+However, what you may not have known is that those tiny brownish-black seeds (they also can be white) are loaded with nutrients, including minerals, fiber, protein, antioxidants and Omega-3 fatty acids.

 Are there health benefits to eating the seeds of the chia plant?